HeidiBolivar/AI-Powered-Productivity-Toolkit/README.md

 **Key AI-Driven Features:**

 * **Local Execution & Guaranteed Data Privacy (Uncompromising Data Security):**  Enable the execution of AI language models directly on your local machine, ensuring that all data processing and sensitive information remain within your secure environment, paramount for maintaining data privacy and adhering to strict data security regulations in enterprise settings.
-  **Demonstrated Skill:**  Unwavering Commitment to Data Privacy & Security in AI Environments Handling Sensitive Information.
+  <br>**Demonstrated Skill:**  Unwavering Commitment to Data Privacy & Security in AI Environments Handling Sensitive Information.
 * **Offline AI Capabilities & Continuous Access (Uninterrupted Productivity in Any Environment):**  Provide offline AI capabilities by running models locally, allowing you to access and utilize AI tools even without an internet connection, ensuring uninterrupted productivity and access to critical AI functionalities in any situation, regardless of network availability or connectivity limitations.
-  **Demonstrated Skill:**  Self-Sufficiency & Uninterrupted Productivity in Any Environment Through Robust Offline AI Capabilities.
+  <br>**Demonstrated Skill:**  Self-Sufficiency & Uninterrupted Productivity in Any Environment Through Robust Offline AI Capabilities.
 * **Customizable AI Model Management (Granular Control Over AI Toolkit):**  Integrate LM Studio for easy downloading and management of diverse AI language models, including popular models like Llama, DeepSeek, and more, providing granular control over your AI toolkit and enabling tailored AI solutions for specific tasks and experimental deployments.
-  **Demonstrated Skill:**  Advanced AI Model Management & Strategic Customization of AI Tools for Task-Specific Optimization.
+  <br>**Demonstrated Skill:**  Advanced AI Model Management & Strategic Customization of AI Tools for Task-Specific Optimization.
 * **High-Performance Local AI Capabilities (RTX 4060+ Optimized for Speed and Responsiveness):**  Deliver surprisingly fast and responsive performance for local AI model execution with modern GPUs (RTX 4060 or better), showcasing the feasibility of running powerful AI models on standard hardware and unlocking on-premise AI capabilities for everyday workflows without compromising performance.
-  **Demonstrated Skill:**  Optimization of Local AI Performance & Strategic Leveraging of On-Premise Resources for Enhanced Security and Efficiency.
+  <br>**Demonstrated Skill:**  Optimization of Local AI Performance & Strategic Leveraging of On-Premise Resources for Enhanced Security and Efficiency.

 **Impact on Your Professional Profile:**